Virgin Atlantic offers possibility to say farewell to iconic Boeing 747 - Aviation24.be

 - Sip champagne on the aircraft’s upper deck, fondly known as ‘the bubble.’

-- Savour a luxurious, three-course a-la-carte meal, inspired by our onboard cuisine, from the comfort of their own Upper Class suite.
+- Savour a luxurious, three-course a-la-carte meal, inspired by the onboard cuisine, from the comfort of their own Upper Class suite.

 - Hear first-hand what life was like at the controls of the Queen of the skies from the airline’s pilots, including Yvonne Kershaw, the first female pilot to Captain the 747.